CleverTap/terraform-provider-mongodb/README.md

 > Delete, Activate, Deactivate API's are not supported.

-- This terraform providre allows to perform Create ,Read ,Update ,Delete and Import MongoDB user
+- This terraform provider allows to perform Create ,Read ,Update ,Delete and Import MongoDB user

 ## Requirements